Veronikaktsv/Library-Application-Prototype/PROPOSAL.md

 # Project Overview

-A simple web application that functions as a catalog for a book library makes up the project.
+The web application that functions as a catalog for a book library makes up the project.
 There is a basic frontend interface and a REST API backend for the application.
 With varying degrees of access and functionality, it is intended to serve two user types: readers and librarians.

 ##  User Types and Functionalities
 ### 1. Reader (No Authentication Required)